 From the deployment

-Written from direct operational experience co-founding and running a live FMCG distribution business, 2025–2026.
+Written from direct operational experience building and deploying a live FMCG trade operations platform, 2025–2026.

 Month one.
 12 buyers, 11 SKUs, three people running sales and factory.
 No catastrophic failure — no lost orders, no missed deliveries.
-Just three people holding the entire order pipeline in their heads, and the moment that stopped working.
+Just three people holding the entire order pipeline in shared google sheets, and the moment that stopped working.

-Anveeka Trade and IntelliConnectQ share the same founding team.
-TradeFlow Crew is what we built when the manual system hit its ceiling.
-Anveeka Trade is the first live deployment.
-The platform is being productized for FMCG distributors and agri exporters running the same coordination problem today.
+TradeFlow Crew is IntelliConnectQ's B2B trade operations platform, built when manual coordination hit its ceiling at Anveeka Trade.
+Anveeka Trade — an Indian food commodity exporter — is the first production customer.
+The platform is being scaled for FMCG distributors and agri exporters running the same coordination problem today.

 The bet